jmukhtar/s3-bucket-listing/README.md

                 "s3:GetObject"
             ],
             "Resource": [
-                "arn:aws-us-gov:s3:::my-govcloud-bucket/*"
+                "arn:aws-us-gov:s3:::<Bucket Name>/*"
             ]
         }
     ]
 }
 ```
-  Note that the "Resource" ARN value for govcloud will be different from public.
-The example above shows the ARN for govcloud.
-For public cloud, modify the ARN to `arn:aws:s3:::my-public-bucket`.

-  - To restrict to JPL IP addresses only:
+  - To restrict to a IP address or subnet only:

 ```
 {
     "Version": "2012-10-17",